Bachelor of Business/Bachelor of Arts

 - consulting

-You can also improve your global employability skills in teamwork and intercultural communication by gaining international experience across Asia, Europe or North America through overseas internships and study tours.
+You can also enhance your global employability by gaining international experience across Asia, Europe or North America through overseas internships and study tours.

 Indicative student workload